utkarshMmishra/Basic-CMD-Instructiions/README.md

 ***Attention***: Deleting files using **del**, **rmdir** or **rm** is irrecoverable, meaning the deleted files will be gone forever!
 So be very careful with this command.

+cd "location"  --  location can be directly entered and you can go directly to the required location

 These are just a very few of the commands you can run in your command line.

 If you're curious, [ss64.com](ss64.com) contains a complete reference of commands for all operating systems.